crownstone/bluenet-ios-lib/BluenetLibIOS.md

 #### reset() -> Promise\<Void>
-> Reset the Crownstone.
+> Restart the Crownstone.
 If you change a config setting, they will take effect after a restart.
 All memory and settings will be retained in a reset.

 #### putInDFU() -> Promise\<Void>
 > You can use this method to put this Crownstone into DFU mode.
 This allows it to be programmed over the air.